stelzinga/MF/MGT_80.Tools.md

 The BIA expresses itself in terms of Services not delivered as a result of the partial lack of the above.
 ________________________________________
 ## TRA (Framework)
 A Threat and Risk Assessment formalises the type of Threats and the level of Risk such Threat poses to the Venture.
-This topic needs further sudy.
+The TRA can then be used combined with the BIA to provide a holistic overview of the various risk scenarios and the impact to the Venture.
 ________________________________________
 ## Trends (Framework)
 One way to obtain notably Market Intel is by subscribing to or following on the internet Trend related persons, institutions or companies (Trend Entities).
 As part of the default Routines, see [## Objective Definition] there should be one Routines reflecting a recurring spending of time in obtaining Market Intel through trend entities.
-Note that if a Trend is deemed important it may lead to a dedicated Projects or may obtain dedicated attention in Goal = prd, Sub-Goal = Reaserach & Development.
+Note that if a Trend is deemed important it may lead to a dedicated Projects or may obtain dedicated attention in Goal = prd, Sub-Goal = Research & Development.

 *********************************************
 # ORGANISING
 Organising is the second Management Function and is concerned with defining the organisational structure required to execute the Plan.
 It aims at defining *how is it to be done*.